How to conduct a brand health check?

 You don’t have to look for a cure for one of the civilization diseases, but your company can actively take care of the environment by looking at some cutting-edge technologies.
 Even something so simple like using energy saving light bulbs can be a good starting point for creating an employee engagement culture.

 Another point worth mentioning is creating a space where your employees can easily share their ideas and criticism.
-I might be hard to hear what’s wrong with your company, but it’s essential for
+I might be hard to hear what’s wrong with your company, but it’s essential for your growth.

 And your employees will surely appreciate that their voice is being heard.